 Special conditions not covered by the full LZB system or failures can put LZB into one of the special operating modes.
 Crossover to opposite track

 As a train approaches a crossover to a normally opposite direction track the display will flash the "E/40" light.
 The driver confirms the indication and the permitted speed drops following the braking curve to 40 km/h.
 When the crossover section is reached the displays are switched off and the driver can proceed through the crossover at 40 km/h.

 Drive by sight signal

-German signalling systems have a "drive by sight" signal that consists of 3 white lights forming a triangle with one light at the top.
+German signaling systems have a "drive by sight" signal that consists of 3 white lights forming a triangle with one light at the top.
 This signal, labeled "Zs 101", is placed with a fixed line side signal and, when lighted, permits the driver to pass a fixed red or defective signal and drive by sight to the end of the interlocking no faster than 40 km/h.
 When approaching such a signal in LZB territory the "E/40" light will be lit until 250 m before the signal, then the "E/40" will go dark and "V40" will flash.
 The "V40" signal indicates the ability to drive by sight.

 If data exchange is interrupted, the trains distance measurement system fails, or the train fails to detect 4 or more cable transposition points the LZB system will go into a failure state.
-It will light the "Stör" indicator and then falsh "Ü".
+It will light the "Stör" indicator and then flash "Ü".
 The driver must acknowledge the indications within 10 seconds.
-The driver must slow the train to no more than 85 km/h or lower; the exact speed depends on the backup signalling system in place.
+The driver must slow the train to no more than 85 km/h or lower; the exact speed depends on the backup signaling system in place.